Canelo Álvarez: Álvarez vs. Fielding

 In October 2018, Álvarez announced that he would move up to the super middleweight division for the first time in his career to fight 31-year-old British boxer Rocky Fielding (27–1, 15 KOs) at Madison Square Garden in New York City, New York on 15 December 2018, for the WBA (Regular) super middleweight title.
 On 17 October 2018, DAZN announced that it had signed a five-year, $365 million deal with Álvarez, under which his next eleven fights would be broadcast in the U.S. by the subscription sports streaming service.
-The deal would begin with Álvarez vs. Fielding and replace his expired contract with HBO (which had also announced its discontinuation of boxing telecasts). Álvarez won the one-sided bout via third-round technical knockout after repeatedly downing Fielding with body shots.
-Following the fourth knockdown suffered by Fielding, referee Ricky Gonzalez stopped the match.
+The deal would begin with Álvarez vs. Fielding and replace his expired contract with HBO (which had also announced its discontinuation of boxing telecasts).

+Álvarez would dominate the bout, with the taller Fielding not attempting to establish the range but instead he was dropped in each of the first two rounds with left hands to the body.
+Fielding was able to land some combinations of his own but they lacked the power required to trouble Canelo.
+A right to the jaw again dropped Fielding in round three, prompting the referee to warn the brit that "one more" would end the bout.
+Later in the round another left to the body dropped Fielding for the fourth time at which point referee Ricky Gonzalez stopped the bout.
+According to CompuBox, Álvarez would land 73 of 141 (52%) of his punches against just 37 of 183 (20%) of Fielding's Speaking after the bout said Alvarez "Fortunately for me he came to attack, that was the error he made and I did my thing in there."
+Fielding would admit he made a tactical error in trading with Canelo saying that "I stood there too long, thought I could mix it with him and shouldn't have, with my height, I should have kept the fight long, at distance.
+The better man won."

 Return to middleweight

 Álvarez vs. Jacobs

+In January 2019, Álvarez announced he would return to the middleweight division to face Daniel Jacobs in an attempt to unify his WBA, WBC and The Ring belts with Jacobs' IBF title on 4 May 2019 at the T-Mobile Arena in Las Vegas.

+The bout included a rehydration clause of 10 pounds, but Jacobs came in 3.7 lb over a contracted rehydration limit of 170 lb the morning of the bout (a stipulation demanded by Álvarez's team), costing him nearly $1,000,000 of his $10,000,000 guaranteed purse.

-Álvarez defeated IBF middleweight champion Daniel Jacobs via unanimous decision, 115–113, 115–113, 116–112, on 4 May 2019, in a unification bout at the T-Mobile Arena in Las Vegas. Álvarez defended his WBA (Super), WBC, Ring and lineal middleweight titles whilst obtaining Jacobs' IBF middleweight title.
+Álvarez defeated Jacobs via unanimous decision, 115–113, 115–113, 116–112, to unify his WBA (Super), WBC, and Ring middleweight titles with Jacobs' IBF middleweight title.